netvlies/NetvliesBolOpenApiBundle/README.md

 [![Build Status](https://secure.travis-ci.org/netvlies/NetvliesBolOpenApiBundle.png)](http://travis-ci.org/netvlies/NetvliesBolOpenApiBundle)

 The [Bol.com Open Api](http://developers.bol.com/documentatie/handleiding/) is an RESTfull API wich you can use to communicate with the Bol.com webshop catalogue.
-This bundle makes it very easy to use this API as a service within your Symfony 2 application.
+This bundle registers the [Bol OpenAPi PHP SDK](https://github.com/netvlies/bol-openapi-php-sdk) in the denpendency injection container wich makes it very easy to use this API as a service within your Symfony 2 application.

 You need to have a developer key to use this API.
 You can get one by [registering at the Bol.com developer center](https://developers.bol.com/inloggen/?action=register).